 Please pay attention to grammar, spelling, punctuation, and tidy, readable presentation generally.
-We will naturally take note whenever it is clear that you are not writing in your first language (which is another reason to use your real name).
+Statalist is naturally sympathetic whenever it is clear that English is not your first language (which is another reason to use your real name).

-The current version of Stata is 13.1.
-Please specify if you are using an earlier version; otherwise, the answer to your question is likely to refer to commands or features unavailable to you.
+The current version of Stata is 14.2.
+Please specify if you are using an earlier version; otherwise, the answer to your question may refer to commands or features unavailable to you.
 Moreover, as bug fixes and new features are issued frequently by StataCorp, make sure that you update your Stata before posting a query, as your problem may already have been solved.

 Here are some examples:

 I am using estout from SSC in Stata 13.1.

 Never say just that something "doesn't work" or "didn't work", but explain precisely in what sense you didn't get what you wanted.

 We can understand your dataset only to the extent that you explain it clearly.

 The best way to explain it is to show an example.
 The user-written command dataex makes it easy to give simple example datasets in postings.
 It was written to support Statalist and its use is strongly recommended.
 Usually a copy of 20 or so observations from your dataset is enough to show your problem.